jaredpar/jaredpar.github.io/_posts/2009-01-08-script-blocks-and-closures-or-lack-there-of.md

     42

-The above sample works because when $sb is evaluated there is a variable $b in scope and hence the expression binds to that value.??
-Not the original one in ???example1???.
+The above sample works because when $sb is evaluated there is a variable $b in scope and hence the expression binds to that value.
+Not the original one in 'example1'.

-This is a somewhat contrived example.??
-But the problem can easily occur when scripts 1) contain the same variable name in multiple scopes/contexts, 2) uses one of those variables within a script block.??
-I???ve run into this problem myself several times.
+This is a somewhat contrived example.
+But the problem can easily occur when scripts 1) contain the same variable name in multiple scopes/contexts, 2) uses one of those variables within a script block.
+I've run into this problem myself several times.

 Here is a more complex sample that demonstrates the timing of the name